Australia experts look to climate 'time machine'

 Academics say it is the world's biggest outdoor carbon dioxide trial and the only one to use mature woodland.

 "We're hoping to find out how this ecosystem actually responds to carbon dioxide concentration of the future, and whether it will actually store more carbon or not," Prof Ellsworth added.

 "That's really important from the standpoint of native bush in Australia, which occupies a very large part of our land mass and is part of our carbon sequestration strategy, which is to allow native bush to soak up the extra CO2 we emit.

-"If native bush is not able to do more than it currently does at the present day then we need to know that pretty urgently," he said.'Something new'
+"If native bush is not able to do more than it currently does at the present day then we need to know that pretty urgently," he said.

 The scale of the research is best appreciated high on a platform in the centre of one of the steel rings.

 After a steep climb, the scaffold affords hazy views of the Blue Mountains and sways gently as the wind breezes past in soothing waves.

 The experimental site covers about two hectares.

 "This 22-metre tall modular scaffolding allows us to place instrumentation at different heights in the canopy and also gives the researchers a unique perspective of the canopy," explained Steven Wohl, the senior engineering officer at the Eucalyptus Free Air Carbon Enrichment (EucFACE) facility.